 Separate your guests into two teams and choose a designated "artist."
 The artist then selects a piece of paper and attempts to sketch clues.
 If one team does not figure it out within the one- or two-minute time limit, the other team gets an opportunity.
 The team that correctly guesses 10 sayings wins.
 By the way, you will need a whiteboard or large easel and dry-erase markers.

 What girl doesn't cry, laugh, or get goosebumps whenever she watches a great wedding movie?
 You know the ones—My Best Friend's Wedding, Father of the Bride (the original), The Princess Bride, Monsoon Wedding, 27 Dresses, Bridesmaids, Wedding Crashers, The In-Laws, The Wedding Planner, Our Family Wedding—the list goes on and on.

 With this game, you have to write the names of various wedding-related movies on cards.
 You should then separate your guests into two teams.
-Within a limited time period (3-4 minutes), guests pick a card from a pile and act out a scene from the corresponding movie (no talking allowed).
+Within a limited time period (three to four minutes), guests pick a card from a pile and act out a scene from the corresponding movie (no talking allowed).
 Their team members have to figure out which movie it is.
 The team with the most correct guesses wins.